Maine: Economy

 Historically, Maine ports played a key role in national transportation.
 Beginning around 1880, Portland's rail link and ice-free port made it Canada's principal winter port, until the aggressive development of Halifax, Nova Scotia in the mid-20th century.
 In 2013, 12,039,600 short tons passed into and out of Portland by sea, which places it 45th of U.S. water ports.
 Portland International Jetport has been expanded, providing the state with increased air traffic from carriers such as JetBlue and Southwest Airlines.

 Maine has very few large companies that maintain headquarters in the state, and that number has fallen due to consolidations and mergers, particularly in the pulp and paper industry.
 Some of the larger companies that do maintain headquarters in Maine include Covetrus in Portland; Fairchild Semiconductor in South Portland; IDEXX Laboratories in Westbrook; Hannaford Bros.
 Co. in Scarborough; L.L.Bean in Freeport; and Puritan Medical Products in Guilford.
+Western Maine aquifers and springs are a source of bottled water for companies like Poland Spring.